 Liver imaging is highly specific for the diagnosis of liver cirrhosis in which the liver has a shrunken and nodular appearance.
 Early cirrhosis is more difficult to diagnose as these patients may show a normal liver image during the scan.
 Early cirrhosis is often diagnosed by liver stiffness measurement (Fibroscan®).
 Sometimes a liver biopsy is required to confirm the diagnosis of early cirrhosis.

-Patients with liver cirrhosis will benefit from the following treatment which include:
+liver cirrhosis will benefit from the following treatment which include: